SMaityCodes/NFT-Based-Donation-Distribution/README.md

 ## 🎯 Project Overview

-The CampaignNFT system is a full-stack web application that leverages blockchain technology to:

 - **Transparent Donations**: Every donation is traceable on the blockchain
 - **Student NFTs**: Approved students receive unique NFTs that can be used for educational purchases
 - **Multi-Role System**: Supports donors, students, vendors, and administrators (foundation)